 - μ IgM

 - δ IgD

 - γ3 IgG3

-- $\gamma 1 IgG1$
+- γ1 IgG1

-- pseudogene similar to $\varepsilon$ gene that is not used
+- pseudogene similar to ε gene that is not used

 - α1 IgA1

 - γ2 IgG2

 - γ4 IgG4

 - ε IgE

 - α2 IgA2

 Class switching occurs by a mechanism called class switch recombination (CSR) binding.
 Class switch recombination is a biological mechanism that allows the class of antibody produced by an activated B cell to change during a process known as isotype or class switching.
 During CSR, portions of the antibody heavy chain locus are removed from the chromosome, and the gene segments surrounding the deleted portion are rejoined to retain a functional antibody gene that produces antibody of a different isotype.
-Doublestranded breaks are generated in DNA at conserved nucleotide motifs, called switch (S) regions, which are upstream from gene segments that encode the constant regions of antibody heavy chains; these occur adjacent to all heavy chain constant region genes with the exception of the $\delta$ -chain.
-DNA is nicked and broken at two selected S-regions by the activity of a series of enzymes, including Activation-Induced (Cytidine) Deaminase (AID), uracil DNA glycosylase and apyrimidic/apurinic (AP)-endonucleases.[3][4]
-The intervening DNA between the S-regions is subsequently deleted from the chromosome, removing unwanted $\mu$ or $\delta$ heavy chain constant region exons and allowing substitution of a $\gamma$ , $\alpha$ or $\varepsilon$ constant region gene segment.
-The free ends of the DNA are rejoined by a process called non-homologous end joining (NHEJ) to link the variable domain exon to the desired downstream constant domain exon of the antibody heavy chain.[5]
-In the absence of non-homologous end joining, free ends of DNA may be rejoined by an alternative pathway biased toward microhomology joins.[6]
-With the exception of the $\mu$ and $\delta$ genes, only one antibody class is expressed by a B cell at any point in time.
+Double-stranded breaks are generated in DNA at conserved nucleotide motifs, called switch (S) regions, which are upstream from gene segments that encode the constant regions of antibody heavy chains; these occur adjacent to all heavy chain constant region genes with the exception of the δ -chain.
+DNA is nicked and broken at two selected S-regions by the activity of a series of enzymes, including Activation-Induced (Cytidine) Deaminase (AID), uracil DNA glycosylase and apyrimidic/apurinic (AP)-endonucleases.^{[3][4]} The intervening DNA between the S-regions is subsequently deleted from the chromosome, removing unwanted μ or δ heavy chain constant region exons and allowing substitution of a γ , α or ε constant region gene segment.
+The free ends of the DNA are rejoined by a process called non-homologous end joining (NHEJ) to link the variable domain exon to the desired downstream constant domain exon of the antibody heavy chain.^[5] In the absence of non-homologous end joining, free ends of DNA may be rejoined by an alternative pathway biased toward microhomology joins.^[6] With the exception of the μ and δ genes, only one antibody class is expressed by a B cell at any point in time.

-[edit] Cytokines responsible for class switching
+Cytokines responsible for class switching

-T cell cytokines are responsible for class switching in mouse (Table 1) and human (Table 2). $\frac{71}{8}$ These cytokines may have suppressive effect on production of IgM.
+T cell cytokines are responsible for class switching in mouse (Table 1) and human (Table 2).^{[7] [8]} These cytokines may have suppressive effect on production of IgM.

 Table 1.
-Class switching in mouse Immunoglobulin classes T cells Cytokines IgG1 IgG2a IgG2b IgG3 IgA IgE Ţ Ţ IL-4 Ţ Ţ 1 1 Th2 IL-5 1 ↓ Th1 IFNγ ↓ 1 ↓ ↓ ↓ TGFβ ↑ Ţ Treg 1 Table 2.
-Class switching in human Immunoglobulin classes T cells Cytokines IgG1 IgG2 IgG3 IgG4 IgA IgE IL-4 1 1 Th2 IL-5 1 Th1 IFNγ TGFB Treg 1
+Class switching in mouse

+T cells Cytokines unoglol IgG2a IgA IgE

+Th2 IL-4 1 \downarrow \downarrow \downarrow \downarrow 1

+1112 IL-5 1

+Th1 IFNγ \downarrow 1 \downarrow \downarrow \downarrow \downarrow

+Treg TGFβ 1 \downarrow 1

+Table 2 2.
+Class swi tching in hum an

+T cells Cytokines Immunoglobulin classes IgG1 IgG2 IgG3 IgG4 IgA IgE

+Th2 IL-4 1 1

+1 112 IL-5 1

+Th1 IFNγ